Erasmus Mundus Joint Master Degree in Aquaculture, Environment and Society – How to Apply

 If you meet the eligibility requirements for these scholarships, then please follow the process below.
 If you are unsure or have any questions, please contact us at ACES@sams.ac.uk.

 To apply for a place on our next intake (2020-2022) you will need to complete in full two application forms – a University of the Highlands and Islands (UHI) and ACES application form.
-If you are eligible to apply for a SAIC scholarship, please ensure you complete this form as well.
 Once you have completed the forms, please email these, along with all supporting documents, as a single PDF file to Helen Bury at ACES@sams.ac.uk by 14 February 2020.

 Application forms must be completed in English and can be downloaded here: